man455/wordpress-job-manager/readme.txt

 1. Job Manager should be the first result.
 Click the Install link.

 = The Old Way =

+If you use this method, please remember to Deactivate/Activate Job Manager between upgrades, to ensure that the upgrade routines are run properly.

 1. Upload the plugin to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress